The Travelers Companies: History

 In the 1990s, Travelers went through a series of mergers and acquisitions.
 It was bought by Primerica in December 1993, but the resulting company retained the Travelers name.
-In 1995 it became The Travelers Group.
+In 1995, it became The Travelers Group.
 It bought Aetna's property and casualty business in 1996.

 In April 1998, the Travelers Group merged with Citicorp to form Citigroup.
 However, the synergies between the banking and insurance arms of the company did not work as well as planned, so Citigroup spun off Travelers Property and Casualty into a subsidiary company in 2002, although it kept the red umbrella logo.
 Three years later, Citigroup sold Travelers Life & Annuity to MetLife.
 In 2003, Travelers bought renewal rights for Royal & SunAlliance Personal Insurance and Commercial businesses.

-In 2004, the St. Paul and Travelers Companies merged and renamed itself St. Paul Travelers, with the headquarters set in St. Paul, Minnesota.
+In 2004, the St. Paul and Travelers Companies merged and renamed itself St. Paul Travelers, with its headquarters set in St. Paul, Minnesota.
 In August of that year, it was charged with making misleading statements in connection with the merger.
 Despite many assurances from CEO Jay Fishman that the newly formed company would retain the St. Paul name, the corporate name only lasted until 2007, when the company repurchased the rights to the famous red umbrella logo from Citigroup and readopted it as its main corporate symbol, while also changing the corporate name to The Travelers Companies.
+In 2009, Travelers designated its New York City office as its headquarters for legal purposes, but as a practical matter, the company considers its "executive offices" to be New York City, Hartford, and St. Paul, of which Hartford is by far the largest.

 Many of Travelers' ancestor companies, such as St. Paul and USF&G, are technically still around today, and still write policies and accept claims in their own names (under the overarching Travelers brand name).
 As is typical of most insurers in the United States, Travelers never dissolved the various companies it acquired, but simply made them wholly owned subsidiaries and trained its employees to act on behalf of those subsidiaries.
 This is a common risk management strategy used by U.S. insurance groups.
 If any one company in the group gets hit with too many claims, the situation can be easily contained to that one company (which is placed in runoff and allowed to run its policies to completion), while the remainder of the group continues to operate normally.